This post assumes prior knowledge of - Contravariant - Bifunctor

 showBool :: Bool -> String

-We would have access to: - showInt :: Int -> String
+showBool b = _helpWe would have access to: - showInt :: Int -> String -

-and we want to use showInt
+b :: Bool and we want to use showInt, so we

-would need a way to pass b
+would need a way to pass b to it, which means we'd need a

-function f :: Bool -> Int
+function f :: Bool -> Int and then _help

-would become showInt (f b)
+would become showInt (f b).

 But if we take a step back, in order to go from

-Int -> String
+Int -> String to Bool -> String, we need

-, which is exactly the
+Bool -> Int, which is exactly the

-way of mapping types.
+Contravariant way of mapping types.

-Exercise 1: Implement a mapInput
+Exercise 1: Implement a mapInput function

 like:

-mapInput :: (input -> out) -> (newInput -> input) -> (newInput -> out)
+mapInput :: (input -> out) -> (newInput -> input) -> (newInput -> out)Extra credit: try a pointfree implementation as

-mapInput = _
+mapInput = _.

 Exercise 2: Try to guess how the Profunctor

 class looks like.
-Look at Functor
+Look at Functor,

-, and Bifunctor
+Contravariant, and Bifunctor for

 inspiration.

-Exercise 3: Implement an instance for ->
+class Profunctor p whereExercise 3: Implement an instance for -> for

-your Profunctor
+your Profunctor class.

-class is not in
+Bifunctor, the Profunctor class is not in

-.
+base/Prelude.
 You will need to bring in a

-package like profunctors
+package like profunctors to access it.

 class Profunctor p where